kloimhardt/bb-web/README.md

 ``bb-web`` shows some of the good Clojure stuff: same language on the client and the server, Hiccup syntax, Reagent's clean client state management, even a glimpse of hot reloading.

 Babashka's underlying Small Clojure Interpreter ([SCI](https://github.com/borkdude/sci)) displays nice error messages.
-They are more readable than, say, those of self hosted Clojurescript.

 The REPL is not needed because of Babashka's brisk start up time.
 Here are three reasons why it can make sense to avoid the REPL in a first step: